 Where can you get more information?

-If you have questions or would like more information on when we can end your membership call the MVP Member Services/Customer Care Center.
+If you have questions or would like more information on when we can end your membership call Member Services.

 Section 5.2 We cannot ask you to leave our plan for any health-related reason